systopia/funding/docs/administration/installation.md

 CiviCRM contacts must use the same time zone.
 Therefore, the option `Users may set their own time zone` in the Drupal `Regional settings` (`/admin/config/regional/settings`) needs to be disabled.

+## Create and Configure Funding Case Type Templates

+The creation of transfer contracts and payment instructions relies on templates in `docx` format.
+They are created with [CiviOffice](https://docs.civicrm.org/civioffice/en/latest/) and can contain tokens.
+For each funding case type different templates can be uploaded.

+To upload your templates open `/civicrm/funding/case-type/list` and click *Manage templates* at the funding case type you want to configure the templates.